 David Eshleman, who lived near the Hollow, repeatedly told his son, H. Frank Eshleman, Esq., of an accident that occurred there.
 Driving along “Mud Lane,” which ran from the present Marticville Methodist Church to the Hollow, on an icy, wintry day, the driver, as he approached the hill, found his team slipping toward the cliff, unable to make the turn in the lane leading to the Hollow road.
 Down over the high bank went wagon, horse, and driver with fatal results.
 Ever after that accident, the place was known as Horse Hollow.

-It may well be that the fatal accident to Frederick Pfeifer on December 1, 1845, inspired this story.
+It may well be that the fatal accident of Frederick Pfeifer on December 1, 1845, inspired this story.

 Mr. Pfeifer, a member of the Lancaster County Poor Board, and father of a former mayor of Lancaster City, Frederick, Jr., lost his life when driving to the mill on the Pequea in a dearborn carriage loaded with wheat.
 While going down the icy, hilly road, his horse slipped, and Mr. Pfeifer, jumping from the wagon, got caught in the harness, and was thrown under the horse, with tragic results.